 Another native member of the Mulberry family is the Osage Orange.

 It's compound fruits are much larger, though based on the same principle at the true Mulberries.
 They're also green, and staying that way, even when ripe.
 And ripe is a relative idea.
-When the globes drop at the end of Summer, they are not exactly tasty, an acrid, milky juice being their being their most agreeable feature.
+When the globes drop at the end of Summer, they are not exactly tasty, an acrid, milky juice being their most agreeable feature.

 They are virtually unutilized by wildlife, and, in fact, urban folk-wisdom recommends them as a Cockroach repellent.